Frequently Asked Questions

 Does the SMAA endorse martial arts instruction provided by Regular Members?

-Yes and no. Yes, if the Regular Member has received a teaching certificate from our group.
+Yes, if the Regular Member has a teaching certificate from our group.
 However, applicants who wish to receive such certification must hold a minimum dan rank from our association, have a written thesis accepted by the leaders of the group, and meet minimum age and time in rank requirements.
-You can find out more about these requirements at the SMAA website.
+You can find out more about these requirements at the Ranking & Titles section of this web site.

 I'm a member of the SMAA.
 Can I use your logo?